alex1701c/krunner-firefox/README.md

 In the config dialog you can change the name and order of your profiles.
 Additionally you can sync the profiles from Firefox (in case you created/renamed them).

-If you uncheck the option to register the profiles globally you can not launch the profiles like in the last screenshot.
+If you uncheck the options to register the normal/private window launch options profiles globally you can not launch the profiles like in the last screenshot.
 If the following option is checked the option to launch a normal window with the default profile is not shown.
 This is useful, because the default profile can be launched with the "Applications" plugin.
 The option to always show private windows is demonstrated in the next screenshot.